yitao36/tp/docs/DeveloperGuide.md

 Step 3.
 These predicates are passed to a construction of a `MultiPredicate` within a `FindCommand` object.

 Step 4.
-The command then executes and updates the filtered person list via `Model#updateFilteredPersonList` to be the new `MultiPredicate`.
+The command then executes and updates the filtered person list via `Model#updateFilteredPersonList` to satisfy the new `MultiPredicate`.
 This causes the list to be updated with `Person`s that satisfies all the predicates.

 Step 5.
 The display `PersonListPanel` is then updated to show the filtered list.